 Ashley Hackett, Chief Executive Officer of Blackpool FC Community Trust, said,

 “This programme displays the quality of provision that the Trust are developing to support local people in the town.
-PL Inspires is a prime example of where we have worked with local and national partners to understand local people’s needs and them found a way to help.
-We were identified as one of only 30 clubs in the country to be able to access Premier League funding for an Inspires topic.”
+PL Inspires is a prime example of where we have worked nationally with partners, but also locally with young people, to understand their needs and assist them.
+We were identified as one of the clubs in the country who are able to access Premier League funding for an Inspires topic.”

 Delivery began at the beginning of the year to selected year 9 pupils in our partner high schools, Armfield Academy, Aspire Academy, Highfield Leadership Academy, Montgomery Academy and Unity Academy.
 The first lesson is an introduction into resilience, what it looks like, and how we can use it in positive ways.
 The pupils then undertake a series of weekly one-hour lessons, designed to engage people more positively and create situations for them to interact, discuss, and debate certain topics linked to supporting their anxiety and stress.
 Examples of such topics are managing stress, creating good habits and healthy relationships.